stefanor/talks/slides.md

 * 2025 milestones:

     * Increase Debusine's maintainability
-    * Basic Package Repositories (PPAs)
+    * Basic Package Repositories
-    * Advanced features for Packgae Repositories
+    * Advanced features for Package Repositories

+        * Self-service repositories (PPAs)
+        * Better UI
+        * Copy packages

 # Presenter Notes

 [2 minutes]

+No maintenance budget in 2024, STF features drove the schedule for the year.
+We need to have some space for refactoring and misc work.

 ---

 # Funding

+* Freexian
 * STF
-* Freexian
 * Other funding sources

 # Presenter Notes

 [2 minutes]

+STF Funding made a big boost to development in 2024.

+We expect less funding from STF in 2025, so we'll look at some other sources too.

 ---